 Now, let's switch to an example society that is doing very good work.
 In 1957, a group in California decided to found a group to research this guy and others like him and more.
 This is their website.

 It's partly based in Berkeley (CA).
 They use WordPress nicely.
 But, their research work is real nice.
 There is some discussion, below.
 But, they have a Rendevouz that is planned and allows people to walk in Jedediah's steps, if you would.
 And, he covered a whole lot of western states, as an early traveler.
-I will look at one, below, a little.
+We will look at one, below, a little.

 As we look at the filling in of the middle of the U.S., we can look at what was going on in New England.
 Like we know of Higginson, that he was one of the secret supporters of John Brown.
 By that time, there was regular publishing in eastern papers of articles sent from the west.
 Jedediah was before any of that.

 His death was in 1831, in Kansas.
 There is a river that runs out of New Mexico into Colorado and then wanders east until it meets with the Arkansas River that comes out of Colorado, too.
 He was killed while drinking water from the Cimarron River during a parched time.
-His body was never found, however reports of this death traveled back quickly.
-In that area, they were laying out the Santa Fe trail
+His body was never found, however reports of his death traveled back quickly.
+In that area, they were laying out the Santa Fe trail.

 It might be of interest to mention, now, that Jedediah and his crew were the first U.S. citizens to cross the Mojave Desert.
 And, this was in the summer.